curbengh/curbengh.github.io/source/_posts/how-to-create-a-hexo-blog.md

 ---
-title: How to create a Hexo blog on GitLab Pages
+title: How to create a Hexo blog using GitLab and Netlify
-excerpt: Create a website/blog using Hexo on GitLab Pages for free using this detailed guide.
+excerpt: Deploy a Hexo website/blog using Netlify from a GitLab repo.
 date: 2018-09-21
-updated: 2018-11-10
+updated: 2020-11-17
 tags:
 - hexo
 - gitlab
 ---

+> Refer to the [this guide](https://hexo.io/docs/gitlab-pages) (co-authored by me) if you prefer to use GitLab Pages instead of Netlify

 Create a website/blog using Hexo on [GitLab Pages](https://about.gitlab.com/features/pages/) for free using the following guide.
 Refer to my {% post_link hexo-blog-github 'another guide' %} for [GitHub Pages](https://pages.github.com/).